ajay-gandhi/scripts/README.md

 * `git-start`: So that I don't have to always type `git@github.com:`, and sometimes even my username, when cloning repos.
 * `git-open`:  Opens the URL of a Git repo.
-* `server`:    Serve the current directory using Node.js on the given port.